jason-cls/project-himawari/README.md

 #### When to use database migrations:
 When there are structural changes to the database schema (e.g. added/removed columns or tables or relationships).

-### How to use setup.py
-Will add instructions later